kaz-utashiro/Getopt-EX-Hashed/README.md

 - **any** => _arrayref_ | qr/_regex_/

     Set the valid string parameter list.
-Each item is string or regex reference.
+Each item is a string or a regex reference.
 The argument is valid when it is same as, or match to any item of the given list.
 If the value is not a arrayref, it is taken as a single item list (regexpref usually).